nawwarahauni/SEMESTER_1/Technology & Information Systems/README.md

 - Presentation Slide
 - Report
  > <b>Reflection</b> <br/>
 The design thinking assignment showed me that the importance of teamwork and project management.
-When we came up with ideas and solved problems, it was interesting how everyone in the team had different thoughts.
+When we came up with ideas and solutions, it was interesting how everyone in the team had different thoughts.
 I also learn that effective communication is critical when working in a team.
-By talking and sharing ideas have made our solutions more creative and innovative.
+By talking and sharing ideas have made our product more creative and innovative.